What’s Happening at TCQG

 We make quilts for local and national charities.

-Once or twice a year, we offer workshops giving participants a hands-on introduction to a wide range of quilting skills, designs and practices.
+Once or twice a year, we offer workshops giving participants a hands-o introduction to a wide range of quilting skills, designs and practices.

 We hold occasional social events where quilting friends meet and share fun, stories and ideas.
 We publish a monthly newsletter and maintain a library for members.